maxint-rd/TinySoftWire/README.md

 }
 ```

-To make the ATtiny I2C device more useful, it can accept single byte commands, such as a command to change the I2C address.
+To make the ATtiny I2C device more useful, it can be programmed to accept single byte commands, such as a command to change the I2C address.
 The internal EEPROM of the ATtiny can be used to store the changed address.
 Most [library examples](/examples) implement a [special I2C protocol](#t13i2c-protocol) for easy configuration of ATtiny I2C devices using the included [T13I2C device configurator](examples/mxT13_I2C_device_configurator) sketch.

 This library uses polling to implement [I2C](#i2c-protocol-simplified).
 (Unfortunately interrupts seem to be too slow on the ATtiny13A @ 9.6MHz).
 For that reason continuous calls to _TinySoftWire::process()_ are required and the actual processing of received data/commands needs to be done quickly.